 Elaborate preparation is a hallmark of Hunan cuisine.
-Orange Beef, made by marinating beef overnight, then marinating again with a mixture including egg white, wine, and white pepper, is a classic Hunan dish.
-So is Crispy Duck, made with duck that is seasoned with peppercorns, star anise, fennel, and other spices, then steamed and finally deep-fried.
+Orange Beef, made by marinating the beef overnight, then marinating again with a mixture including egg white, wine, and white pepper, is a classic Hunan dish.
+So is Crispy Duck, made with a duck that is seasoned with peppercorns, star anise, fennel, and other spices, then steamed and finally deep-fried.

 Even Hotter Than Szechuan Cuisine